 Most companies will let you know what you’re paid before you apply, but I will try to include my findings in the posts below to let you know what you could get paid.

-Now that you know a bit about what’s expected from you, here are the many companies, as well as resources, that can help you find an online translating job.
+Now that you know a bit about what’s expected from you if you want to find a translation job online, here are the many companies, as well as resources, that can help you find an online translating job.

 All of the companies I mention below aren’t always hiring.
 So, for that reason, you may find yourself frustrated in your job hunt.
 I get it.